JonStratton/belagos-builder/README.md

 	a.
 This is a delicate step due to curses problems with expect.
 If it stalls here (probably on "bootargs"), kill the script.
 Then restore the post install backup (cp img/9front_fsserve.img_back img/9front_fsserve.img) and try again (expect expect/fsserve_configure.exp bin/run_fsserve.sh).
 1. This will also create a small disk for out Authentication server (authserve) and runner scripts for the rest of the servers.

-	./make_vms.sh

-As all out other server depend on the file server to boot(via PXE).
-So in one terminal the the file server.
+All the other servers depend on the file server to boot(via PXE).
+So in one terminal run the the file server.

 	./bin/run_fsserve.sh -curses